Gun violence in America occurs with horrifying regularity and for off-shore observers it’s an inexplicable cultural phenomenon.

 Human nature expresses ten dynamic urges.

-There’s a tender caring urge that nurtures the young, weak and helpless; a smart and clever intellectual urge that learns, educates and communicates; a fun loving social urge that sings and dances and hangs out with friends; a benevolent and tolerant goodwill urge that ignores difference and forgives and forgets; and a security urge that just wants to go shopping and dancing without getting attacked or shot.
+There’s a tender caring urge that nurtures the young, weak and helpless; a smart and clever intellectual urge that learns, educates and communicates; a fun loving social urge that sings and dances and hangs out with friends; a benevolent and tolerant goodwill urge that ignores difference and forgives and forgets; and a security urge that just wants to shop and dance in safety without getting attacked or shot.

 Then there’s this urge that’s intent on fighting and attacking enemies.
 It’s very forceful, very impulsive, very destructive and naturally inclined to resolve a conflict by inflicting harm.
 And this explosive urge and its associated states of feeling – anger, rage, hostility, hate and spitefulness – has its correspondence in the sky.